-It is my understanding that the 1099-C you received was for the short-sale of the home and included the first mortgage (deed of trust), and not the equity line of credit.
-Every state has individual laws regarding collection of deficiency balances on home sales.
+It appears the 1099-C you received was for the short-sale of the home and included the first mortgage (deed of trust), and not the equity line of credit.
+Each state has its own laws regarding collection of deficiency balances on home sales.

 If the property was your primary residence, you are almost certainly subject to the Mortgage Forgiveness Debt Relief Act, which as its name implies, erases the taxes related to forgiven mortgage debt.